 In this article, I would like to share some etiquette guidelines for photographing in a public place such as a botanic garden.
 Nature photography as a hobby is more popular and more accessible than ever before.
 As photographers, we have the privilege of capturing some of the most beautiful locations in the world, including some spectacular botanic gardens.
 We also have the responsibility to help protect and respect the places we photograph.
-We’ve all seen the news stories – the sunflower farms being overrun by nature photographers, the super bloom of wildflowers in the west being trampled by eager crowds seeking photographs, the farmers of lavender fields in Provence hanging banners saying “Respect Our Work” in response to photographers trespassing, damaging fields and picking crops.
+The news stories are abundant.
+Nature photographers overrunning sunflower farms.
+Crowds trampling the super bloom of wildflowers in the West for a photograph.
+Farmers of lavender fields in Provence hanging banners saying “Respect Our Work”.
+These signs are in response to photographers trespassing, damaging fields, and picking crops.
 Do these same issues apply to botanic gardens where many nature photographers come to photograph the beauty of nature?
 You bet they do!

 Global tourism has reached an all time high and nature photography in botanic gardens has also grown tremendously over the years.
 This is wonderful for the gardens, as it brings increased revenue to support the gardens and helps further educate the public about the importance of nature and the environment.
 Many botanic gardens do important scientific research aimed at understanding and protecting the plants so important to us.
 The green space gives us all a place to de-stress, unwind and be in nature.
 The beauty and inspiration of a garden is there for everyone that visits to enjoy, making it important that we all do our part to preserve that beauty and do no harm.

 Most photographers I have worked with and most visitors to gardens show great respect for the gardens.
 I have on occasions; however, witnessed behavior that dumbfounded me.
 As gardens have more visitors, the incidents have grown.